magenx/Magento-2-aws-cluster-terraform/README.md

 ```
 >
 - Note: Right after `terraform apply` you will receive email from amazon to approve resources
-- Check all details / all files / adjust your settings, edit your domain and email in `variables.tf`
+- Check all details / all files / adjust your settings, edit your cidr, brand, domain, email and other vars in `variables.tf`
 - Run:
 ```
    terraform init